Leadership Overview

 Achievement First has 5 executives leading key functions including strategy, finance, operations, people, and staff support.

-Dedicated to transforming education, Achievement First operates a network of K-12 public charter schools across Connecticut, New York, and Rhode Island, fostering academic excellence and student success.
+Driven by a commitment to educational excellence, Achievement First operates as a network of K-12 public charter schools, dedicated to fostering student success across Connecticut, New York, and Rhode Island through innovative teaching and comprehensive support systems.

-Dedicated to transforming education, Achievement First operates a network of K-12 public charter schools across Connecticut, New York, and Rhode Island, fostering academic excellence and student success.
+Driven by a commitment to educational excellence, Achievement First operates as a network of K-12 public charter schools, dedicated to fostering student success across Connecticut, New York, and Rhode Island through innovative teaching and comprehensive support systems.

 Leadership Roles at Achievement First